-Another must do Ubud adventure, that won’t take up the whole day, with its very close proximity to the centre of Ubud.
-The Campuhan Ridge is accessed up a path leading off one of the main roads heading out of Ubud.
+Another must-do Ubud adventure, that won’t take up the whole day, with its very close proximity to the centre of Ubud.
+The Campuhan Ridge has accessed up a path leading off one of the main roads heading out of Ubud.

 It’s a ridge with lush grass hills that drop steeply on both sides of the path into the valleys below, providing majestic views and you will feel like you can touch the sky or even the clouds.

-The path winds along the top of the ridge for around 3 kilometers and upon the return walk pull over at Karsa Café to rehydrate, or enjoy a cup of tea or coffee.
+The path winds along the top of the ridge for around 3 kilometres and upon the return, walk pull over at Karsa Café to rehydrate, or enjoy a cup of tea or coffee.